notqmail/notqmail/BLURB2.md

 * qmail supports VERPs, which permit completely reliable automated bounce handling for mailing lists of any size.

-* SPEED---qmail blasts through mailing lists an order of magnitude faster than sendmail.
+* SPEED -- qmail blasts through mailing lists an order of magnitude faster than sendmail.
 For example, one message was successfully delivered to 150 hosts around the world in just 70 seconds, with qmail's out-of-the-box configuration.